Amcor Plc (AMCR) Stock: Analyzing the Market Value - News Heater

 AMCR) stock’s latest price update

-Amcor Plc (NYSE: AMCR)’s stock price has soared by 0.10 in relation to previous closing price of 9.64.
-Nevertheless, the company has seen a gain of 0.94% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-11-30 that Amcor (AMCR) reported earnings 30 days ago.
-What’s next for the stock?
+The stock of Amcor Plc (NYSE: AMCR) has decreased by -1.13 when compared to last closing price of 9.71.Despite this, the company has seen a loss of -0.52% in its stock price over the last five trading days.
+InvestorPlace reported 2023-12-15 that With thousands of listed companies, it’s impossible for an investor to be aware of all growth stories.
+Generally, it’s the stock in news that grabs investor attention.

 AMCR’s Market Performance

-Amcor Plc (AMCR) has seen a 0.94% rise in stock performance for the week, with a 6.39% gain in the past month and a 2.33% surge in the past quarter.
-The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 1.62% for AMCR.
-The simple moving average for the past 20 days is 3.43% for AMCR’s stock, with a -2.73% simple moving average for the past 200 days.
+AMCR’s stock has fallen by -0.52% in the past week, with a monthly rise of 2.67% and a quarterly rise of 3.45%.
+The volatility ratio for the week is 2.45% while the volatility levels for the last 30 days are 1.79% for Amcor Plc The simple moving average for the last 20 days is 1.54% for AMCR’s stock, with a simple moving average of -2.84% for the last 200 days.

 Analysts’ Opinion of AMCR